Email Marketing Design Kit

 Discovery & Research

-My audit and research phase included:
+The audit and research phase included:

 • Competitive analysis of high-performing brands in the space, revealing common standards: live text CTAs, succinct subject lines, mobile-first design, and full alt text support.